sitandr/typst-examples-book/src/basics/tutorial/advanced_styling.md

 // actually, this is the same as
 // redify = text.with(red)
-// `with` creates a new function with this argument already set
+// `with` creates a new function with that argument already set
 #let redify(string) = text(red, string)

 // and this is the same as